TheNeg0t1ator/TheNeg0t1ator/README.md

 ### Tools I use:

-- Eagle and Altium for circuit design
+- Altium for circuit design
 - Inventor and Fusion360 for parametric modeling
 - Xilinx Vivado for digital logic design
 - Wireshark and packet sender for network analysis and troubleshooting